Hindu priestesses fight the patriarchy, one Indian wedding at a time

 Breaking the rules feels good for the wedding couples, too

-Chaudhuri, the bride based in Texas, was married by the Shubhamastu priestesses in Kolkata in January 2020.
-Months later, the pandemic erupted.
+Chaudhuri, the bride based in Texas, was married by the Shubhamastu priestesses in Kolkata in January 2019.
+About a year later, the pandemic erupted.
 Under lockdown, she and her husband had lots of time to watch their wedding video.

 It shows Chaudhuri in a shimmering, salmon-pink outfit — not the traditional red color which most Hindu brides wear.
 It shows her and her fiancé proceeding into the ceremony together.
 Neither one was "donated" to the other.
 It shows them anointing one another's foreheads with colored powder.